Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/sap-on-azure/_index.md

 <br><br>

-### SAP-27 - Ensure that the production databases are replicated ASYNC to DR location using the database vendors replication technology
+### SAP-27 - Ensure that the production databases are replicated (ASYNC) to DR location, use database vendor's replication

 **Category: Disaster Recovery**